Are you exempt from the Electronic Logging Device (ELD) Mandate?

-If the manufacturing date is before the year 2000 (1999 or earlier), the CMV is exempt from using an ELD.
+If the engine model year is 2000 or older, the CMV is exempt from using an ELD.
 This 2000 cut off was put into place because most vehicles manufactured prior to that date do not have an engine control module (ECM), which is needed for ELDs.
-For drivers wondering if one could switch out their engine to an older model, note that the 2000 threshold is based purely on the truck’s manufacturing date, not the engine’s.
-You can easily find the manufacturing date by using the last 4-digits of the VIN.
+The model year 2000 engine or older ruling applies no matter the model year of the truck itself.
+However, if a truck’s model year is older than 2000, yet the engine model year is newer than 2000, the ELD mandate stands.
+In that case, there is no exemption.

 - Driveaway-Towaway Operations